giantsol/Yellow-Box/README.md

 ## Description

 Simple brainstorming app built with Flutter and BLoC pattern.
+This app largely demonstrates:

+1. applying BLoC and Clean Architecture in Flutter app.
+2. using MethodChannel to communicate with native Android code.
+3. using intricate animations.
+4. adding tutorial.
+5. applying localizations.

 Everything runs locally, so it's easy to setup and run for yourself: clone the repository, run ```flutter pub get``` from the cloned directory, and run the app.

 Code is largely divided into five packages: **ui**, **usecase**, **entity**, **repository**, and **datasource**.
 It's implemented in the way I follow clean architecture.